Michele Davis Macfarlane: Personal life

-She is the great grand daughter of Paschal Conley meaning she is related to the legendary Jess "Longshot" Conley, who ran the Kentucky Derby in 1911.
-On February 16, 1998 both Ellen Scripps Davis and Everett Conley Davis were tragically killed in a house fire.
+She is the great-granddaughter of Paschal Conley, meaning she is related to the legendary Jess "Longshot" Conley, who ran the Kentucky Derby in 1911.
+On February 16, 1998, both Ellen Scripps Davis and Everett Conley Davis died in a house fire.
 Michele took over the ranch and continued the family legacy, even winning the ASHA Meritorious Service Award at the American Saddlebred Horse Association Convention that same year.